 Member in Good Standing.

-Tallahassee process servers are used in a variety of tasks such as serving summonses, subpoenas, mechanics liens, and notices, as well as sometimes document retrieval.
-The main job of a Tallahassee process serving company is to serve legal documents to a defendant, a witness, records custodian, or other interested party in a court case.
+Kansas City process servers are used in a variety of tasks such as serving summonses, subpoenas, mechanics liens, and notices, as well as sometimes document retrieval.
+The main job of a Kansas City process serving company is to serve legal documents to a defendant, a witness, records custodian, or other interested party in a court case.

-After serving any legal documents, Tallahassee process servers must provide the client with an affidavit to be filed by the client with their court to prove the service of process was completed.
+After serving any legal documents, Kansas City process servers must provide the client with an affidavit to be filed by the client with their court to prove the service of process was completed.
 States vary as to whether the service of process must be notarized.

 Florida documents require certain notations on the service document to be made by the process server when effectuating service.
 Most states allow process to be served seven days a week except, most notably, Florida, New York and Texas.
 They do not allow Sunday service.